 Foreign Currency Translation - Securities and other assets and liabilities denominated in a foreign currency are translated into the functional currency of a Fund at the period-end exchange rates.
 Purchases and sales of securities, income and expenses denominated in foreign currencies are translated into the functional currency at the exchange rate on the date of the respective transaction.
-The effects of exchange rate fluctuations on investments are included in the "Net realized gain (loss) on investments" and "Change in net unrealized appreciation (depreciation) on investments" and exchange rate fluctuations on other foreign currency transactions are included in the "Net realized gain (loss) on foreign currency transactions" and "Change in net unrealized appreciation) on other net assets in foreign currencies" in the Statements of Comprehensive Income (Loss).
+The effects of exchange rate fluctuations on investments are included in the "Net realized gain (loss) on investments" and "Change in net unrealized appreciation (depreciation) on investments" and exchange rate fluctuations on other foreign currency transactions are included in the "Net realized gain (loss) on foreign currency transactions" and "Change in net unrealized appreciation (depreciation) on other net assets in foreign currencies" in the Statements of Comprehensive Income (Loss).

 Reverse Repurchase Agreements - Uninvested cash balances may be transferred into one or more joint trading accounts with other Fidelity managed funds, where these balances are invested in reverse repurchase transactions.
 In reverse repurchase transactions, U.S. or Canadian Government securities are purchased from a counterparty who agrees to repurchase the securities at a higher price at a specified future date.
 The difference in price is reported as interest income.
 Credit risk arises from the potential for a counterparty to default on its obligation to repurchase the security.
 The risk is managed by the use of counterparties acceptable to Fidelity and by the receipt of the securities as collateral.
 The value of the collateral must be at least 102% of the daily fair value of the cash invested.
 Any reverse repurchase agreements open at period end are included in the Schedule of Investments.
-There were no reverse repurchase agreements open as of period end.
-The Funds may have exposure to reverse repurchase agreements through their investment in the following Fidelity managed underlying funds: Fidelity Canadian Money Market Investment Trust or Fidelity U.S. Money Market Investment Trust.
+The Funds may have exposure to reverse repurchase agreements through their investment in certain Fidelity managed underlying money market funds.